Source Boston

 Situations an Emergency Fund Can Cover

-• Family emergencies that require immediate financial support
+• Familie emergencies that require immediate financial aid

 Common Emergency Expenses